campaign-layer/origin-sdk/README.md

 `linkSpotify() => void`

-The `linkSpotify` method redirects the user to the Spotify OAuth flow to link their Spotify account to the Auth Hub.
+The `linkSpotify` method redirects the user to the Spotify OAuth flow to link their Spotify account to Origin.

 ```js
 auth.linkSpotify();